sokolj1/minimal-mistakes/_posts/2018-04-08-Predicting-Heart-Disease-with-Machine-Learning.md

 Feature selection is one of the most important aspects of machine learning.
 These features will serve as the foundation of your model; the right features should be chosen with considerable research and rationale for each decision.
 For our example, the data scientist should consult healthcare professionals such as cardiologists and ECG/EKG technicians to determine the features that reliably diagnosis heart disease.

 Unfortunately, by using an already aggregated dataset from a repository, only the data present is useable.
-The main contributing factors for my feature decisions were the following:
+The main factors that influenced my decision for selection of each feature was the following:
 - Presence of clean data, as the dataset is dirty beyond belief.
 For instance, a few features that were viable in the Cleveland dataset had missing/invalid values in the Long Beach dataset.
-- I have basic heart disease risk factor knowledge stemming from my undergraduate studies and working as a Pharmacy Techician, so I know classic indicators such as blood pressure, cholesterol, and family history are important features to include for the model.
+- Using heart disease risk factor knowledge derived from my undergraduate studies and working as a Pharmacy Techician, so I know classic indicators such as blood pressure, cholesterol, and family history are important features to include for the model.
 Lifestyle choices also have a major influence on heart health, so I choose several exercise and smoking metrics to incldue in the study.
-- Features should have no presence or small degree of multicollinearily.
+- Features should have no presence or minimal degree of multicollinearily.
 Considering logisitic regression is a generalized linear model (GLM), multicollinearity may result in inconsistent parameter estimates.
-So fitting the training data several times can yield vastly different optimized parameters (weights) each time.
-This can lead to different out of sample error, making the model's predictive power too inconsistent to use.
+So fitting the training data can yield vastly different optimized parameters (weights) each time the model is fitted.
+This can lead to huge variations in the out of sample error, making the model's predictive power too inconsistent for viability.
 - Features should not be redundant.
 The dataset has many instances of continous and discrete measures for features that are the same i.e cigarettes per day (0 - 100 cigarettes) and smoker?
 (1 or 0), resting blood pressure (90 to 200 mm Hg) and hypertension (1 or 0).
 So for these examples, I kept the continous features and left out the redundant binary features.
-Ultimately, I narrowed down the selection to 14 features:
+Ultimately, I narrowed down the selection to 14 features: 10 continous and 4 binary.

 1. Age (continous)